SergiyKonrad/express-passport-auth-example/README.md

 # Express-Passport Auth Server

 This project is an **Express.js server** with user authentication functionality implemented using **Passport.js**.
-It includes user registration, login, session management, CRUD operations, and protected routes accessible only to authenticated users.
+It includes user registration, login (via static and dynamic pages), session management, CRUD operations, and protected routes accessible only to authenticated users.
 Sensitive user data like passwords is excluded from all API responses.

 ## Features

 1. **User Registration**: Allows users to register with their email and password.
-2. **User Login**: Authenticates users using Passport's Local Strategy.
+2. **User Login**:
+    - Static Login Page: Served via `login.html` from the `public` directory.
+    - Dynamic Login Route: Redirects to the static login page or renders a custom server-side login form.
 3. **Session Management**: Stores user sessions using `express-session` with cookies.
 4. **CRUD Operations**:
     - Create, read, update, and delete user data in MongoDB.